-The normally orange treasure chests in the Blackbird are a silver color in the prototype.
+The treasure chests in the Blackbird are a silver color in the prototype.

-Though there are subtle changes throughout most of the tilesets, the ones used for the Zeal Kingdom cities appear to have undergone by far the most overall renovations.
+Though there are subtle changes throughout most of the tilesets, the ones used for the Zeal Kingdom areas appear to have undergone by far the most overall renovations.

-The decorative statues in Zeal Castle were quite different in the prototype.
-In the final version, they were changed considerably, to feature a much more obvious goddess figure instead of the rough designs of the proto.
+The decorative statues in Zeal Castle are quite different in the prototype.
+The final version changed them considerably to feature a much more obvious goddess figure instead of the rough designs of the proto.